openHPI/bounced_emails/README.md

 "http://mydomain.de/emails/{address}/suspend"

 ## Install

-As prerequisite you have to have installed: `python3, python3-pip, rabbitmq-server`.
+As prerequisite you have to have installed: `python3, python3-pip`.
 Further you have to have installed `pipenv`.

-### Rabbitmq-Server
-- Create a vhost `bouncedemails`
-- Create a user (e.g. bouncedemails) with password, with all permissions to the new created vhost

 ### Service
 - run `pipenv install`
 - copy `bounced_email_service/config.template.yml` to
 `bounced_email_service/config.yml` and adjust the values for production stage.
-- fill the credentials in `bounced_email_service/config.yml`

 Install the systemd control files for __Bounced_Email_Service__.
 In the `resources` folder are examples for the systemd files.
 Adjust the values and install the services.

 ## Development & Testing

-Start a local webserver by `python3 tests/develop_webserver.py 7001`.
-In another shell run the service as bouncedemails user in forground by `pipenv run python3 bounced_email_service/service.py --env develop --debug run`.
+Run the service as bouncedemails user in forground by `pipenv run python3 bounced_email_service/service.py --env develop --debug run-smtpserver --port 2525`.
+In another terminal run the webserver in tests folder: `python3 develop_webserver.py 7001`.
-In a 3rd shell send a testmail to rabbitmq-server by `cat tests/testmail | tests/send_mail_to_rabbitmq.sh`.
+In a 3rd terminal send a testmail to SMTP server by `python3 send_message_to_smtp.py`.
-This should give the output:
+This should give the output in service:
 ~~~
-root@bouncedemails:~# journalctl -f -u bouncedemails.service
 bouncedemails - ------------- INCOMING MESSAGE -------------
 bouncedemails - From:      MAILER-DAEMON@mail2de.some-provider.com (Mail Delivery System)
 bouncedemails - Subject:   Undelivered Mail Returned to Sender
 bouncedemails - To:        no-reply@mydomain.de
 bouncedemails - Domain:    mydomain.de
 bouncedemails - Permanent: evil-address@some-provider.com
+bouncedemails - Post to:   http://localhost:7001/emails/evil-address%40some-provider.com/suspend - evil-address@some-provider.com
-bouncedemails - Response:  200 / {"processd_email": "evil-address@some-provider.com"}
+bouncedemails - Response:  200, {"processd_email": "evil-address@some-provider.com"}
 ~~~
+(The `send_message_to_smtp.py` script output differ, since it fetches from different logentries)